-This Highway Infrastructure Asset Management Plan (HIAMP) sets out how the Council will best manage the highway network taking into consideration customer needs, local priorities, asset condition and the best use of available resources.
+The HIAMP sets out how the Council will best manage its highway network.
+This considers customer needs, local priorities, asset condition and the best use of available resources.

-This presents the Council's strategy for the management of our highway assets as at November 2016 and allows planning over both the short and long term, whilst delivering a minimum whole life cost approach to our Highways assets.
+This presents the Council's strategy for the management of our highway assets (at November 2016).
+It allows planning over both the short and long-term, while delivering a minimum whole-life cost approach to our Highway assets.

 In West Yorkshire, Calderdale are ranked 3rd.

-Nationally ranked 59th out of the 106 councils which took part in the survey.
+Nationally, we are ranked 50th out of the 112 councils that took part in the survey.

-It is a unique, standardised, collaboration between Highway Authorities across the UK enabling comparison, knowledge sharing and the potential to improve efficiencies by the sharing of good practice.
+It is a unique, standardised, collaboration between Highway Authorities across the UK.
+It enables comparison, knowledge sharing and the potential to improve efficiencies by sharing 'good practice'.
 It gives the Council:

 - a better understanding of how it is performing in the eyes of the public;